H2S (radar): X band

 By this time the American MIT Radiation Laboratory facility was also entering the fray.
 They had decided to move directly to the 3 cm wavelength, calling their unit H2X.
 It was being deployed on American bombers by October 1943.
 By June there was an ongoing debate in the UK whether to continue the development of their own 3 cm H2S sets or simply use the American units when they became available.
-The suggestion was made that the existing H2S Mk.
-II units should be converted to X band, and the Americans should work on 3 cm ASV instead.
+The suggestion was made that the existing H2S Mark II units should be converted to X band, and the Americans should work on 3 cm ASV instead.
 This was followed by a 7 June meeting in which TRE management decided to press for three squadrons of 3 cm H2S by the end of the year.
 Lovell's team considered this to be basically impossible.
 Instead, they hatched a private plan to build and install a total of six sets which would equip Pathfinder Force Lancasters by the end of October.

-Work continued on what was now known as H2S Mk.
-III, and an experimental set was first used over Berlin on the night of 18/19 November 1943.
-In comparison to the first mission with the Mk.
-I sets, the results using Mk.
-III were described as "most outstanding".
-Mk.
-III was rushed into production and saw its first real operational use on 2 December.
+Work continued on what was now known as H2S Mark III, and an experimental set was first used over Berlin on the night of 18/19 November 1943.
+In comparison to the first mission with the Mark I sets, the results using Mark III were described as "most outstanding".
+Mark III was rushed into production and saw its first real operational use on 2 December.

-From this point until the end of the war, the Mk.
-III became the backbone of the Bomber Command fleet, and a large variety of versions were introduced.
-The first modification was the out-of-sequence Mk.
-IIIB, which added the range corrected Type 184 display unit from the IIC models, but lacked roll stabilization.
-Stabilization was added in the next version to see service, the Mk.
-IIIA.
-The new 6 ft "whirligig" scanner was added to the Mk.
-IIIA to produce Mk.
-IIIC, while the original scanner with a higher power magnetron produced the Mk.
-IIID.
-The Type 216 display, using magnetic deflection, which was much easier to mass-produce, was added to the original IIIA to produce the Mk.
-IIIE, while the whirligig was added to the same unit to make the Mk.
-IIIF.
+From this point until the end of the war, the Mark III became the backbone of the Bomber Command fleet, and a large variety of versions were introduced.
+The first modification was the out-of-sequence Mark IIIB, which added the range corrected Type 184 display unit from the IIC models, but lacked roll stabilization.
+Stabilization was added in the next version to see service, the Mark IIIA.
+The new 6 ft "whirligig" scanner was added to the Mark IIIA to produce Mark IIIC, while the original scanner with a higher power magnetron produced the Mark IIID.
+The Type 216 display, using magnetic deflection, which was much easier to mass-produce, was added to the original IIIA to produce the Mark IIIE, while the whirligig was added to the same unit to make the Mark IIIF.

 By the middle of 1944, the war in Europe was clearly entering its final stages, and the RAF began making plans to begin attacks on Japan with the Tiger Force group.
-In order to equip these aircraft, which would need both targeting and long-range navigation, a conversion system for the earlier Mk.
-II units was introduced.
-Based on non-stabilized IIC units, the Mk.
-IIIG used a new magnetron and receiver for 3 cm operation like the other Mk.
-III systems.
+In order to equip these aircraft, which would need both targeting and long-range navigation, a conversion system for the earlier Mark II units was introduced.
+Based on non-stabilized IIC units, the Mark IIIG used a new magnetron and receiver for 3 cm operation like the other Mark III systems.
 The primary goal was to use it for long-range navigation, as opposed to bomb aiming.
-The final Mk.
-IIIH was IIIG with the Type 216 display.
+The final Mark IIIH was IIIG with the Type 216 display.